xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-chong-jiun-yeun-en.md

 > When some PLC models have reached the end-of-life (EOL) of the product lifecycle, the ladder logic in the software control need to be upgraded according to the new replacement model.

-> Another challenge is to conceptualize the system design, how to fulfill the client’s requirement, how to solve a problem with the hardware features and software capabilities that we know.
+> Another challenge is to conceptualize the system design, how to fulfill the clientâ€™s requirement, how to solve a problem with the hardware features and software capabilities that we know.
 It is always a challenge to propose a possible solution that we had not executed before but making the best estimation and judging from prior experiences.
 Then the pressure is on us to deliver the solution to the client.

 **Are the developers in the automation industry fairly compensated in general?**